 Singapore’s weather of rain and humidity can have many effects on the feet; creating optimal conditions for fungus to spread in the skin and toenails.
 Undetected to the naked eye, fungal spores are opportunistic in nature and latch onto any possible host.
 They thrive in moist environments, causing itchiness, flaking, red spots and dryness to the skin of the foot.

-When the fungal skin infection further worsens, a condition called ‘foot rot’ can develop.
-This causes the development of a bacterial infection on top of the fungal infection, often leading to bleeding, pus, open wounds, and pain.
-If ignored or incorrectly treated, foot rot can worsen into a medical emergency.
-It is also contagious and can be transmitted to friends and family in close proximity.
+If a fungal skin infection worsens, it can lead to a condition called foot rot.
+This is a bacterial infection that develops on top of the fungal infection, often causing bleeding, pus, open wounds, and pain.
+If ignored or incorrectly managed, foot rot can become a medical emergency.
+It is also contagious and can be transmitted to close contacts.

 Prevention is important.
 Ensure the feet are always dry, especially in between the toes.
 Rotate the use of footwear regularly, allowing aeration of the shoes.
 Wear socks with closed footwear at all times, and change them at least once or twice daily.
 Avoid sharing nail clippers, files, polish or other products with other people.
 Refrain from salon pedicures as cross-contamination can occur if the instruments are not properly sterilised; some pedicure enthusiasts prefer to bring their own instruments to their salons.
 Most importantly, pay good attention to the state of your feet and nails by checking them daily.

-If you notice changes or discolouration to the nail or skin, it may be that a fungal infection has started.
-However, there are numerous other conditions which can bear similar appearances to fungal infection, ranging from psoriasis to even skin cancer.
-It is essential to receive a proper diagnosis of the condition, to ensure that correct treatment is prescribed.
-Monitored treatment by healthcare professionals would ensure that the problem is fully addressed.
+If you notice changes or discolouration to your nails or skin, it may be a sign of a fungal infection.
+However, many other conditions can have similar appearances, such as psoriasis or even skin cancer.
+It is essential to get a proper diagnosis of the condition to ensure that you receive the correct management and care.

 Home remedies are mostly not strong enough to eradicate stubborn nail fungus.
 There is a variety of over-the-counter options claimed to be effective for resolving nail fungus.
 Tea tree oil, apple cider vinegar and more, are common items which many patients have tried in order to eliminate nail fungus.
 These products often do not have strong antifungal ingredients.
 The infection may seem to clear up for a period of time, but the chances of recurrence are very high.

-Topical medications with a strong antifungal ingredient have proven to be effective if the nail fungus is still mild or superficial.
-A consistent and diligent application is still required, for a minimum period of 6 to 18 months.
-Topical treatment can come in various forms such as ointments, creams, drops and lacquers.
-Topical products tend to have minimal or no effect for severe infection, as the fungus has already attacked the deep layers of the nail plate and the nail bed, or even the nail matrix (nail root) itself.
+Over-the-counter antifungal products can be effective for mild or superficial nail fungus, but they require consistent and diligent application for at least 6 to 18 months.
+Topical products come in various forms such as ointments, creams, drops and lacquers.
+However, they have minimal or no effect for severe infections, as the fungus may have invaded the deeper layers of the nail plate, nail bed, or even the nail matrix (nail root).

 Hence, monthly blood tests are required to monitor the patient’s liver function.
 Oral antifungal medications can also interact with anti-depressants and beta-blocker medications.
-Patients with liver and heart problems are usually contraindicated for this form of treatment.
+Patients with liver and heart problems are usually contraindicated for this intervention method.

-There are many treatment options to consider.
-Patients hoping to be free of stubborn fungal infections should dedicate full compliance once treatment has started, in order to ensure success.
+There are many options to consider.
+Patients hoping to be free of stubborn fungal infections should dedicate full compliance once therapy has started, in order to ensure success.
 Eradicating fungus is often not 100%, especially in Singapore’s tropical climate.
-Without proper clinical treatment, there is a high possibility of re-infection.
-Timely treatment is key to preventing the spread of fungus from toenail to toenail.
+Without proper clinical care, there is a high possibility of re-infection.
+Timely podiatric care is key to preventing the spread of fungus from toenail to toenail.